HCS Score

 The accuracy of platforms like Polymarket during recent election cycles brought prediction markets into mainstream financial conversation.
 Traders, analysts, and even journalists began treating prediction market probability estimates as more reliable than traditional polling.
 The concept gained serious institutional attention.

-Rain arrived in this environment with an ambitious vision — building the decentralized infrastructure layer for prediction markets.
-Not just one prediction market, but a permissionless protocol that lets anyone create any market on any question, resolved by AI oracles and backed by decentralized arbitration.
-The "Uniswap of prediction markets" — open, accessible, and composable.
+Rain arrived in this environment with an ambitious vision, which is building the decentralized infrastructure layer for prediction markets.
+Not just one prediction market but a permissionless protocol that lets anyone create any market on any question, resolved by AI oracles and backed by decentralized arbitration.
+It describes itself as the Uniswap of prediction markets, open, accessible, and composable.

 Rain is a fully decentralized prediction markets protocol built on Arbitrum with cross-chain support.
-The protocol allows anyone to create markets on any question — public or private — and trade positions based on predicted outcomes.
+The protocol allows anyone to create markets on any question, public or private, and trade positions based on predicted outcomes.

 The protocol features two market types.
 Private Markets allow exclusive, invitation-only forecasting among specific communities.
 Public Markets can be resolved by an integrated AI oracle backed by a decentralized arbitration system combining an AI judge and human oracles for dispute resolution.

-Rain describes itself explicitly as "the Uniswap of prediction markets" — a permissionless framework for anyone to create and trade custom markets without restrictions.
+Rain describes itself explicitly as the Uniswap of prediction markets, a permissionless framework for anyone to create and trade custom markets without restrictions.

 Rain operates as infrastructure for prediction market creation and trading.
-Anyone can create a market on any question — will a specific candidate win an election?
+Anyone can create a market on any question.
+Will a specific candidate win an election?
 Will a company's stock price be above a threshold by a specific date?
 Will a specific sporting event have a particular outcome?
 Will a geopolitical event occur before a certain deadline?

 Market participants buy positions representing possible outcomes.
 Prices fluctuate between 0 and 1 based on collective probability assessments.
-When the market resolves — through the AI oracle or human arbitration — winning positions pay out at full value.
+When the market resolves through the AI oracle or human arbitration, winning positions pay out at full value.
 Losing positions become worthless.

 The RAIN token's buy-and-burn mechanism ties the token's value directly to prediction market trading volume.
 More trading activity means more RAIN burned, reducing supply and creating upward price pressure on the remaining tokens.